Samuel Doe: Conjectures on the genesis of the coup

 In August 2008, before a Truth and Reconciliation Commission (TRC) in Monrovia, Doe's former justice minister, Councillor Chea Cheapoo — who contested the 2011 Liberia Presidential elections — alleged the American CIA had provided a map of the Executive Mansion, enabling the rebels to break into it; that it was a white American CIA agent who shot and killed Tolbert; and that the Americans "were responsible for Liberia's nightmare".
 However, the next day, before the same TRC, another former minister of Samuel Doe, Dr. Boima Fahnbulleh, testified that "the Americans did not support the coup led by Mr. Doe".

 Some facts of the 1980 coup are still clouded by reports of an "Unknown Soldier".
 It is reported that an "unknown soldier" was one of the "white" mercenaries who would have staged the 1980 military takeover of the state.
 According to the autobiography of Tolbert's wife Victoria, the First Lady witnessed a masked man with a "white" hand stabbing her late husband.

 Presidency

+In the initial years of military rule, the PRC functioned as both the executive and legislative authority of the Liberian state.
+Although civilian ministers were appointed to manage government departments, ultimate decision-making power remained concentrated within the PRC, whose members exercised oversight through standing committees that supervised the civil service and cabinet.
+This governing structure limited the independence of civilian officials and ensured that authority remained firmly in the hands of the military leadership.

 During his rule, Doe portrayed himself as an enlightened leader whose actions were intended to bring "relief to many".
-He styled himself "Dr. Doe" starting in 1982 after making a state visit to Chun Doo-hwan in South Korea and being awarded an honorary doctorate from the University of Seoul.
-After seven years of calling himself a doctor, Doe announced in 1989 that he had completed a bachelor's degree from the University of Liberia.
+He styled himself "Dr. Doe" starting in 1982 after making a state visit to Chun Doo-hwan in South Korea and being awarded an honorary doctorate from the Seoul National University.
+After seven years of calling himself a doctor, Doe announced in 1989 that he had completed a bachelor's degree from the University of Liberia; his claim of holding a Bachelor's degree has never been verified.